-Dallas is the state of Texas’ third largest city, with a population of 1,197,816 per the 2010 U.S. Census.
-Its economy is the sixth largest in the nation, with a focus on financial services, commerce, information technology, communications, oil and gas production, healthcare, pharmaceuticals, medical research, and transportation.
+Dallas is the state of Texas’ third largest city, and its economy is the sixth largest in the nation.
+The city’s industrirs focus on financial services, commerce, information technology, communications, oil and gas production, healthcare, pharmaceuticals, medical research, and transportation.

-Due to the various industries that have operated in the Dallas metropolitan area since its incorporation in 1856, the city has a sad legacy of asbestos exposure and its consequences on the health of many workers who were employed in various jobsites in the Dallas area.
-These consequences include a large number of cases of individuals diagnosed with asbestos-related illnesses such as asbestosis, lung cancer, and mesothelioma.
+Due to the various industries that have operated in the Dallas metropolitan area since its incorporation, the city has a sad legacy of asbestos exposure.
+These consequences include a large number of cases of people diagnosed with asbestos-related illnesses such as asbestosis, asbestos-related lung cancer, and mesothelioma.

 Keep in mind that if you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in Dallas, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.